 8- Aspiration: In Tibetan, Monlam.
 In this practice, we cultivate a sincere wish for our spiritual development and realization so that we can be of benefit to both our self and others.
 This practice inspires us to continue.
 Aspiration can be as vast as possible.
 It does not mean that it is something that has to be accomplished in this lifetime.
 For example, we develop compassion and pray that we may be of benefit to all sentient beings.
 Once enlightenment is attained, enlightened beings return to help sentient beings due to the power of their previous aspiration and not because of any force of desire or karma.

 9- Skillful Means: In Tibetan, Tab.
-In general, this refers to the act of dedicating the merit of all of the virtuous activity of our body, speech and mind for the benefit of each and every sentient being without exception.
+In general, this refers to the act of dedicating the merit of all of the virtuous activity of our body, speech and mind for the benefit of every sentient being without exception.
 Dedication is the skillful means to prevent exhausting the merit that has been accumulated during our practice.

 10- Wisdom: In Tibetan, Yeshe.
 In general, this refers to understanding the laws of cause and effect and discriminating between accepting or rejecting actions according to their virtue or non-virtue.
 Principally, it is understanding the ultimate view, the true nature.